carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

 If any of these or related questions are of interest and you would like to collaborate, please free to get in touch (by email, twitter or bluesky).

-Lastly, we welcome any constructive feedback or discussion on this post on bluesky (@carl-allen.bsky.social - I will pin a link in my profile).

 Thanks for reading!
+We welcome any constructive feedback or discussion on this post on bluesky (I have pinned a link @carl-allen.bsky.social).

 [paper]: https://arxiv.org/pdf/2410.22559
 [VAE]: https://arxiv.org/pdf/1312.6114v11